 It’s time to look in on the nervous system – specifically, on procedural memory.
 That’s the brain’s way of ingraining responses along nerve pathways to put certain actions on autopilot.
 Your brain creates procedural memories, so you can perform complex tasks like walking, with attention to spare.

 Daily Life Demands Lots of Doing Without Looking

 You probably learned to type, ride a bike, or tie a shoe.
-At first it takes time … Come Read the Rest
+At first it takes time to master the … Come Read the Rest

 This is How the Happiest Couples Put Their Relationship first

 Modern life puts a great deal of pressure our relationships.